 11 Unique & Awesome Winter Activities to Try in Lapland

 Outdoor Adventure Activities in Lapland

-If you’ve ever been fascinated by the Iditarod or dog sledding, taking a husky safari is the experience for you!
-It is surprisingly thrilling, especially if you get the chance to be the musher of your own sled team.
-There is nothing quite like the excitement the dogs speedily pulling you forward as you look out over the snow-covered wilderness listening to the sounds of soft snow falling and the rush of cold air on your face.
-It is invigorating!
+If you’ve ever been fascinated by the Iditarod or dog sledding, taking a dog sled ride is the experience for you!
+My husky dog sled experience was perhaps the most magical of all the things I did in Lapland.
+I would wholeheartedly recommend it to anyone!
+Surprisingly thrilling, there is nothing quite like the excitement of the dogs speedily pulling you forward as you look out over the snow-covered wilderness.

 Downhill or Cross Country Skiing